Index provider MSCI seeks feedback from Adani Group over Hindenburg report

 "MSCI is closely monitoring publicly available information regarding the situation and the factors that may impact the eligibility of those relevant securities for the MSCI Global Investable Market Indexes," it said in a statement.

-At present, there are eight Adani group & associates companies which are the part of MSCI Standard Index.
-Market experts believe any adverse feedback may lead to a reduction in weightage or even exclusion of Adani stocks from the MSCI index.

-This might further increase the selling pressure on Adani group stocks, which took a beating for the past two trading sessions and lost over Rs 4.17 lakh crore from the combined market valuation of listed firms.
+This might further increase the selling pressure faced by Adani group stocks, which took a beating for the past two trading sessions and lost more than Rs 4.17 lakh crore in the combined market valuation of listed firms.

-Market experts believe that MSCI will not take any action until the feedback process is concluded.

 The report was released just before Adani group's flagship company, Adani Enterprises' Rs 20,000 crore share offering opened to investors.